ZhenghuaBao/Chroma-Eval/README.md

 **Collecting Data:**
 - Responses are sent to your configured endpoint (Formspree/custom backend)
-- Data format: `{"q1": "A", "q2": "B", "q3": "same", ...}`
+- Data format: `{"nat1": "A", "nat2": "B", "sim1": "same", ...}`
+- Each response includes question ID and selected option (A, B, same, or unsure)

 **Analyzing Results:**
-- Download response data from Formspree dashboard or your backend
+1. Download response data from Formspree dashboard or your backend
+2. Use `audio_mapping.json` to map A/B labels to actual systems (Chroma/ElevenLabs)
-- Calculate preference percentages for each sample
+3. Calculate preference percentages for each sample
+4. Compute overall scores:
+   - Naturalness: % preference for Chroma vs. ElevenLabs
-- Compute overall scores (e.g., % preference for System A vs. B)
+   - Similarity: % preference for Chroma vs. ElevenLabs in matching reference
+5. Statistical analysis (e.g., binomial test, confidence intervals)

 ## Data Format